gwendall/meteor-useraccounts-react/README.md

 How to
 ------

-1. Add this package **right after** your useraccounts package (useraccounts:unstyled, useraccounts:bootstrap, etc.).
+1. Add this package **after** your useraccounts package (useraccounts:unstyled, useraccounts:bootstrap, etc.).

 2. Drop the `<AtFormReact />` component.
 Pass it any parameter you would pass to the good old `{{> atForm}}` Blaze template.